-Many homeschooling parents will tell you that math is the one subject they stress about most and many children claim that math is their least favorite subject to study.
+Many home-schooling parents will tell you that math is the one subject they stress about the most, because their children claim that math is their least favorite subject.
 However, children who claim to hate math often change their opinion of the subject once they begin using a curriculum that suits their individual tastes and learning style.
-For this reason, it's important that parents take some time to research options and find just the right math curriculum.
+For this reason, it’s important that parents take some time to research options and find just the right math curriculum.

-Before choosing a math curriculum, think about your child's personality, likes and dislikes.
-It's also important to think about how much time you wish to spend on math every day, and your short term and long term goals.
-For example, if you are planning on sending your child to public or private school in the future, you'll want to choose a program that closely resembles the intended school's scope and sequence in math.
-All good homeschool math curricula will teach your child everything he needs to know, but many do not teach in the same sequence as a typical classroom-style programs.
-If you have many children or work out of the home, then you may desire a program that allows your child to work independently, perhaps completing lessons online, or by viewing DVDs.
+Before choosing a math curriculum, think about your child’s personality, likes and dislikes.
+It’s also important to think about how much time you wish to spend on math every day, and your short-term and long-term goals.
+For example, if you are planning on sending your child to public or private school in the future, you’ll want to choose a program that closely resembles the intended school’s scope and sequence in math.
+All good home school math curricula will teach your child everything he needs to know, but many do not teach in the same sequence as typical classroom-style programs.
+If you have many children or work out of the home, then you may opt for a program that allows your child to work independently, perhaps completing lessons online, or by viewing DVDs.

 Types of Math Curricula